 Paid Family Leave

-The Act provides eligible employees, those who work for employers with fewer than 500 employees and who have been employed for at least 30 calendar days, with the right to take up to 12 weeks of job-protected leave.
-The first ten days may be unpaid, though an employee may elect to substitute any accrued vacation leave, personal leave, or medical or sick leave for unpaid leave.
-After ten days of unpaid leave, an employer is required to pay up to $200 per day/$10,000 in aggregate.
+The Act also provides eligible employees, those who work for employers with fewer than 500 employees and who have been employed for at least 30 calendar days, with the right to take up to 10 additional weeks of paid expanded family and medical leave.
+This expanded family medical leave is paid at two-thirds of the employee’s regular rate of pay up to $200 per day and $10,000 in the aggregate.
+In the GreenSlate application, the Day Type of “FFCRA Family Leave” and Timesheet Item of “COVID Family Leave Pay FFCRA” are to be used for this purpose.

 Paid Sick Leave